 The nature of a seaport is one of constant transformation, as an influx of influences from all over the map congregate at a point of connection.
 For Halifax-based songwriters Dylan Guthro and Carleton Stone, that meeting place is their sleek and soulful pop outfit, Port Cities.
 The end of 2019 marked the amicable departure of beloved founding member Breagh McKinnon, and 2020 signals the beginning of a new Port Cities—one that will build on the long-running spirit of collaboration Guthro and Stone have fostered over the past few years, as they curate fellow artists unparalleled in songwriting and musicianship from around the world to create irresistible new songs.

 With Guthro in the producer’s chair and both he and Stone taking charge of the writing, the two have been dizzyingly busy over the past few months.
-Both at home in Halifax and in the music mecca of Nashville, they’ve been taking all the experience they’ve amassed from countless gigs around the globe and distilling it into dazzling pop in the studio.
-With a history that’s been marked by numerous awards, #1 spots on the CBC and Spotify charts, and garnered nearly 2 million streams, the future will see them further hone their craft through creative experimentation in their own songwriting partnership and with others.
+From the music mecca of Nashville earlier this year to collaborating from a distance in Nova Scotia, they’ve been taking all the experience they’ve amassed from countless gigs around the globe and distilling it into dazzling pop in the studio.
+With a history that’s been marked by numerous awards, #1 spots on the CBC and Spotify charts, and garnered over 9 million streams, the future will see them further hone their craft through creative experimentation in their own songwriting partnership and with others.